UKHomeOffice/kd/README.md

 some very specific scenarios but the result is a [disruptive update](https://kubernetes.io/docs/concepts/cluster-administration/manage-deployment/#disruptive-updates) which should not be the default.

-To have the desired affect when updating objects, you may need to use optional kubectl arguments e.g.: `-- --force` to force deletion of some objects. **NOTE** history of an object is lost with `--force`.
+To have the desired affect when updating objects, `--force` is used to enable creation of objects created with replace. **NOTE** history of an object is lost with `--force`.

-**NOTE** `apply` is used internally to create the resource if it doesn't exist.

 #### Cronjobs

 When a cronjob object is created and only updated, any old jobs will continue and some fields are imutable so use of the force option may be required.

-E.g. to update a large cron job use `kd --replace -f cronjob.yml -- --force`.
+E.g. to update a large cron job use `kd --replace -f cronjob.yml`.

 #### Large Objects e.g. Configmaps

 As an apply uses 'patch' internally, there is a limit to the size of objects that can be updated this way.

-E.g. to update a large config map use `kd --replace -f myconfigmap.yml -- --force`.
+E.g. to update a large config map use `kd --replace -f myconfigmap.yml`.

 ### Run command